“How ‘bout Jessica?” Chris asked his mom.

 “He has snacks in his bag and I assure you, he’ll be on his best behavior.”
 Then, she turned to the car.

 “We’ll take good care of him.”

 Chris only turned around when his mother was down the street and around the corner.
 The old woman stood there in the doorway and stuck her hand out.
 “Welcome,” she said.

-He looked at her hand, confused, but he was brought up to respect elders, no matter how old, no matter how creepy.
-So, he shook her hand.
-Then, he followed her inside.
+He looked at her hand, confused when she just said… whatever… he was brought up to respect elders, no matter how old, no matter how creepy.
+So, he shook it, then followed her inside.

-Only when the door slammed shut did he hear the sounds of children playing.
+Only when the door slammed shut did he hear the faint sounds of children playing.

-The hallway was clean, no furniture, just an old shaggy carpet that Chris felt would mess up his new shoes.
-He definitely wasn’t going to take them off.
-The walls were plain, too.
-No pictures, no decorations.
+The hallway was clean, no furniture, just an old shaggy carpet.
+The walls were plain, no pictures, no decorations.
 At the end of the hall was a floor to ceiling mirror and to the left was the living room with five children playing.
 Babies.
 And no other adults.

 “Welcome to the madness,” she joked.